-Since its rediscovery, archaeologists have learned much about Kualep.
-Ruins, such as over 400 round houses, allow archaeologists to speculate about the functions of the site, as well as the possible number of inhabitants during its heyday.
-Most recently, a study by the University of Florida claims to have discovered the earliest instance of bone surgery .
-This is based on evidence of trepanation (the surgical practice of drilling holes into bones) on the bones of the legs of two male skeletons from Kuelap.
+Since its rediscovery, archaeologists have learned much about Kuelap ruins.
+Over 400 round buildings that likely served as houses allow archaeologists to speculate about the functions of the site, as well as the possible number of inhabitants during its heyday.
+Most recently, a study by the University of Florida claims to have discovered the earliest instance of bone surgery at Kuelap.
+This is based on evidence of holes drilled into the leg bones of two male skeletons from Kuelap.

 - First Ever Evidence for Ancient Bone Surgery found in Peru - Holes Drilled in Legs

 - Peruvian child mummy with elongated skull undergoes analysis